Privacy Policy

 You can choose to send a custom recipe to the InStock Kitchen team for possible inclusion in a future app update.
 When you tap this button:

-What InStock Kitchen receives via this email is limited to the recipe content you chose to share.
-We do not receive your inventory, scan history, or any other recipes.
-Your mail app may include your email address as the sender - that is normal mail behavior and is governed by your mail app, not by InStock Kitchen.
+What we receive via this email is limited to the recipe content you chose to share.
+We do not receive your inventory, lists, scan history, or any other recipes.
+Your mail app may include your email address as the sender — that is normal mail behavior, governed by your mail app, not by InStock Kitchen.

 "Share with a friend"